 He invited me over for dinner and said he was serving a brie pasta.
 In my head: crickets were chirping.

-I thought that sounded like a weird dish.
+I thought it sounded like a weird dish.
 Don’t people eat brie with crackers and fruit?
 I had never tried brie and I wasn’t much of a cook back then.
 But I, too, had some acting training.
 So, I mustered up my best Oscar winning performance in the category of: Best Actress Showing Excitement Over Weird Pasta Dishes.

 I batted my eyelashes, hand on hip, while pretending to drop a pen.

-Why yes, I would love to come over and eat brie with you, you hunk!
+Why yes, I would love to come over and eat brie pasta with you, you hunk!
 He and I would be slurping our spaghetti strands until we were immersed in a lip-lock, like in the movie Lady and The Tramp.
 I would be the Tramp, of course. 😉

-But hey – I got this yummy creamy brie recipe from him and it was totally worth having to sulk back to my apartment, still single in the city.
+But hey – I got this yummy, creamy brie recipe from him and it was totally worth having to sulk back to my apartment, still single in the city.
 I really did have a great time that night.
 They were both great guys.